mthilton/TwitterBotRevamped/README.md

 - Python-Twitter

 ## Upcoming Features
-- (ADDED... sort of.
-See Changelog - 1/4)Instead of just having the artists' name, use their twitter handle so they have a direct link.
+- (REVERTED) Instead of just having the artists' name, use their twitter handle so they have a direct link.
 - Create a database of songs listened to so we can have like a weekly top hits playlist created and tweeted out.

 ## Changelog
+- 1/5/2019
+   - Reverting previous changes, linked too many incorrect accounts
 - 1/4/2019
    - *NEW* If the artist has a verified twitter account, the bot will now link the artists' account as well (For now the query is limited to the first 5 results from twitter) (Sorry unverified artists :( )